Early Morning Club and After-School Care

 There are many other teacher and specialist run clubs for your children to attend at the end of the day too.
 Please look at individual clubs for further details or contact the School Office for further information – Tel: 020 8460 0916.

 Clubs and Activities

-We offer a wide range of clubs and activities which complement the school curriculum, which includes Tae Kwon-do, Spanish, Elocution (Speech and Drama), Cross Country, Jewellery Making, Homework Club, Munchkins Sports, First Aid Club, Choir, Cookery Club, CS Coaching, Ballet and many more.
-Childen across all of our Key Stages are encouraged to participate in all the clubs.
+We offer a wide range of clubs and activities that complement the school curriculum, which includes Tae Kwon-do, MFL Online, Mandarin, Elocution (Speech and Drama), Cross Country, Netball Club, Homework Club, Munchkins Sports, United Nations Geography Club, Ipad Club, Lego Club, Young Voices, Yoga, Cookery Club, Film Club, Rugby Club, ICT Digital Leaders, CS Football Coaching, Ballet and many more.
+Children across all of our Key Stages are encouraged to participate in all the clubs.